Malahide: Historical society and museum

 Malahide Historical Society collects materials of local and general historical interest, arranges talks, and operates a museum on the grounds of Malahide Castle.
 The museum first opened in the cottage at the main vehicular entrance to Malahide Demesne, in 1988.
 It moved to the Craft Courtyard in 2007 but closed in 2012, with the collection being stored.
 It reopened in a new format in some rooms in the Steward's House, by the coach parking, and offers free access.

 Malahide Sea Scouts

 Malahide Sea Scouts (9th Port of Dublin) was founded in 1919 and has 635 members making it the largest Scout Group in Ireland and largest Scout Group in Europe.
 Malahide Sea Scouts offers a Sea Scouting programme to boys and girls of 6 to 26 years of age from the Scout Den on James's Terrace, and Sea Scouts can be seen sailing, rowing, paddling, swimming and powerboating.
-It has had several notable members including; Adam Clayton, Dave Evans (Edge), Richard (Dik) Evans, John Kilraine, Mark Little, Philip Quinn, Richard Burrows, Scott Flanigan, Eamon Falvey, Karl Deeter, Kevin Dundon, Philip Walton.
+It has had several notable members including; Adam Clayton, Dave Evans (Edge), Richard (Dik) Evans, John Kilraine, Mark Little, Philip Quinn, Richard Burrows, Scott Flanigan, Eamonn Falvey, Karl Deeter, Kevin Dundon, Philip Walton.
 In 2019, Malahide Sea Scouts celebrated its centenary.